-I recently encountered this new version of the error.
-Normally, you don’t get any extra details – the “More details:” -section will just say “not available” or some such.
-But I guess a lot of people have been struggling with the case-sensitivity of the URLs (I wonder who thought that was a good idea?), and Microsoft has opted to provide this, slightly improved version of the classical reply-url error.
+I recently encountered this version of the error.
+Normally, you don’t get any extra details – the “More details:” -section will just say “not available” or some such explanation.
+But I guess a lot of people have been struggling with the case sensitivity of the URLs (I wonder who thought that was a good idea?), and Microsoft has opted to provide this, slightly improved version of the classical reply-URL error.

-Probably your URL has “<site>/Pages/default.aspx” in it, but you entered it as “<site>/pages/default.aspx” in the configuration.
-Simple as that.
+Your situation might be similar – my URL had “<site>/Pages/default.aspx” in it, but I entered it as “<site>/pages/default.aspx” in the configuration.